 4.6 Against the backdrop of these considerations, some policy questions that could be studied include:

-4.6.1 How can strategies and policies create a favourable policy environment and prioritize public and private investments in development of accessible and affordable telecommunications, Infrastructure and platforms in local language, to bridge the digital divide based on age, gender, socio-economic levels and urban - rural disparity?
+4.6.1 How can strategies and policies create a favourable policy environment to overcome challenges to expanding internet connectivity and access to digital technologies and platforms and prioritize public and private investments in development of accessible and affordable telecommunications, Infrastructure and platforms in local language, to bridge the digital divide based on age, gender, socio-economic levels and urban - rural disparity?

+4.6.2 How can national and international strategies and policies be developed to effectively monitor and adopt innovative solutions, technologies, and platforms focusing on their deployment, scaling, and replication both nationally and globally to bridge the digital divide across age, gender, socio-economic levels, and urban-rural disparities?

-4.6.2 How can policymakers develop and implement effective strategies and policies to promote digital literacy, training, and skills development addressing digital divides such as those based on gender, age, persons with disabilities, socio-economic levels and urban vs. rural disparities?
+4.6.3 How can policymakers develop and implement effective strategies and policies to promote digital literacy, training, and skills development addressing digital divides such as those based on gender, age, persons with disabilities, socio-economic levels and urban vs. rural disparities?

+4.6.4 How can policymakers identify in-demand digital skills that offer employment opportunities, and ensure that individuals across different genders, age groups, socio-economic levels, and regions have access to these skills?
+Additionally, how can policymakers encourage the private sector and civil society to play a significant role in providing digital skills training and education, and promote investment in these areas?

-4.6.3 How International level organizations and community continue their efforts and take new initiatives on infrastructure development to connect the unconnected, make digital access more affordable, take global initiatives on digital literacy and skills and other initiatives with aim to bridge the digital divide based on gender, age, socio economic levels, as well as urban -- rural disparities?
+4.6.5 How International level organizations and community continue their efforts and take new initiatives on infrastructure development to connect the unconnected, make digital access more affordable, take global initiatives on digital literacy and skills and other initiatives with aim to bridge the digital divide based on gender, age, socio economic levels, as well as urban -- rural disparities?

-4.6.4 How can schools and other educational institutions, through their curricula and initiatives, promote innovation and entrepreneurship?
+4.6.6 How can schools and other educational institutions, through their curricula and initiatives, promote innovation and entrepreneurship while effectively addressing the digital divide and ensure\ing that students from diverse socio-economic backgrounds, genders, age groups, and regions have equitable access to digital tools and resources?

-4.6.5 What are the barriers to entrepreneurship and how can policy makers tackle them?
+4.6.7 How can policymakers identify and address the barriers to entrepreneurship caused by the digital divide, and what strategies can be implemented to ensure equitable access to digital tools and resources for aspiring entrepreneurs across different socio-economic levels, genders, age groups, and regions?

+4.6.8 How should policymakers evaluate the frameworks currently used to monitor and assess the effectiveness of initiatives and programs aimed at bridging the digital divide, and how can these frameworks be improved in terms of indicators or metrics to measure success?

 5 Green Digital Transformation: Climate Change and Environmental Sustainability